JuanFerrer/canned-compliments/README.md

 # Canned Compliments

 *Feeling friendless?
 Longing love?
 Feeding forgetful fellows?
-All you recognition you need is just one click away.*
+All the recognition you need is just one click away.*